THE TURNING POINT TOUR IN HOLLAND

 September 8, 2018 > September 16, 2018

-Visit places off the beaten track, enjoy Dutch culture & art from then and now, meet the locals, learn more about the Dutch golden age and the country that inspired the Founding Fathers and the people from the “Continental Congress” that drafted the USA constitution.
+Visit places off the beaten track, enjoy Dutch culture & art from then and now, meet the locals, learn more about the Dutch golden age and the country that inspired the Founding Fathers and the people from the “Continental Congress” who drafted the USA constitution.

 From time to time, colonial governors and administrators in North America considered proposals for unification, primarily for defensive purposes.
 They looked to Europe for inspiration, finding in the Union of Utrecht a model that had served to regularize the confederation known as the United Provinces of the Netherlands.